Safety Instrumented System Functional Safety Assessment Experiences

 It is hoped that by sharing experiences of real-world functional safety assessment and audit non-conformances, duty holders, engineering service companies and equipment suppliers will be able to learn how to avoid costly re-work and potentially dangerous weak-link designs.

-The full Paper will be delivered from 15:55 to 16:20 on Thursday 23rd May 2019 at the International Convention Centre in Birmingham, UK.
-See below for links to the conference programme and registration.
+The full Paper was delivered on Thursday 23rd May 2019 at the International Convention Centre in Birmingham, UK.

 About the Conference

-Europe's largest annual process safety conference will take place on 22 to 24 May, 2019 at the International Convention Centre in Birmingham, UK.
+Europe's largest annual process safety conference last took place on 22 to 24 May, 2019 at the International Convention Centre in Birmingham, UK.

-The conference will cover every major aspect of process safety and bring together hundreds of practitioners from around the globe.
+The conference covers every major aspect of process safety and brings together hundreds of practitioners from around the globe.
 It's the perfect place to learn from others' experiences, keep up-to-date with good process safety practice, and network with the international process safety community.